Data protection policy

 - the names of persons and other personal data of persons that you name in your report.

 Confidential handling of reports

-Incoming reports are received by a small selection of expressly authorised and specially trained employees of Group Compliance Management of Deutsche Telekom AG and are always handled confidentially.
-The employees of Group Compliance Management of Deutsche Telekom AG will evaluate the matter and perform any further investigation required by the specific case.
+Incoming reports are received by a small selection of expressly authorised and specially trained employees of the Compliance Department and Internal Audit of Gerresheimer AG and are always handled confidentially.
+The employees of the Compliance Department and Internal Audit of Gerresheimer AG will evaluate the matter and perform any further investigation required by the specific case.

-During the processing of a report or the conduction of a special investigation, it may become necessary to share reports with additional employees of Deutsche Telekom AG or employees of other group companies, e.g. if the reports refer to incidents in subsidiaries.
+During the processing of a report or the conduction of a special investigation, it may become necessary to share reports with third parties or additional employees of Gerresheimer AG or employees of other group companies, e.g. if the reports refer to incidents in subsidiaries.
 The latter may be based in countries outside the European Union or the European Economic Area with different regulations concerning the protection of personal data.
 We always ensure that the applicable data protection regulations are complied with when sharing reports.

 All persons who receive access to the data are obligated to maintain confidentiality.